This ccTLD Sponsorship Agreement ("Agreement") is by and between

 This Agreement may be terminated in the circumstances described in

-and to JPNIC (occurring after the Sponsoring Organization's failure
+the Governmental Authority (occurring after the Sponsoring Organization's

 being given an opportunity during thirty-day notice period to initiate

-of termination under this Agreement.
-In the event the Sponsoring Organization
+appropriateness of termination under this Agreement.
+In the event the

-by ICANN, the Sponsoring Organization may at the same time request that
+of termination by ICANN, the Sponsoring Organization may at the same

-the arbitration panel stay the termination until the arbitration decision
+time request that the arbitration panel stay the termination until the

-in a manner that ICANN reasonably determines endangers the operational
+Organization acts in a manner that ICANN reasonably determines endangers

-stability of the DNS or the Internet and upon notice does not immediately
+the operational stability of the DNS or the Internet and upon notice

-cure, ICANN may suspend this Agreement for five calendar days pending
+does not immediately cure, ICANN may suspend this Agreement for five

-ICANN's application for more extended injunctive relief under Section
+calendar days pending ICANN's application for more extended injunctive

 6.3 Effect of Termination.
 Upon termination